flammie/crispy-octo-fiesta/README.md

 always do write the blurb and also I take into account what each languages' linters say.

+## FizzBuzz

+It's not super interesting, but a good way to spend time early in learning programming language.
+A program that writes or makes a list of numbers, except if the number is divisible by 3 it writes Fizz and divisible by 5 it writes Buzz, so when it's divisible with 15 it writes FizzBuzz.
+This is a good example of where mediocre programmers will sacrifice readability of code to make unnecessary optimisations; there are many ways to be clever about this code that make the code "more optimal" but the best way is to make it the most readable by having 4 cases separately just.

 ## File i/o, string split and join

 One of the gold standard tests I use for programming languages as a programmer